Magicking/solidity-evm/README.md

 # Solidity EVM

-Solidity EVM is a restricted Ethereum Virtual Machine interpreter, it interprets only `pure` solidity-wise EVM bytecode otherwise this implementation should throw an invalid opcode.
+Solidity EVM is a restricted Ethereum Virtual Machine interpreter, it interprets only `pure` (and exceptions) solidity-wise EVM bytecode otherwise this implementation should throw an invalid opcode.

 ## Idea